awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-customactiontype.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Provider`  <a name="cfn-codepipeline-customactiontype-provider"></a>
-The provider of the service used in the custom action, such as AWS CodeDeploy\.
+The provider of the service used in the custom action, such as CodeDeploy\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`